fooock/detect-experimental-and-beta-code/README.md

 With this plugin you know when you are using a beta or experimental piece of code

+## Icons
+The icons used by this plugin are from the github markdown emoji markup.
+I found in [this repo](https://gist.github.com/rxaviers/7360908) a complete list.

+For the detected `@Experimental` annotations the :boom: icon is used, and for the `@Beta` annotation the :fire: icon is used.

 ## License
 ```
 Copyright 2017 newhouse (nhitbh at gmail dot com)